 Zepher PR, public statement, August 2185:

 Hello to all fans of AG!
 We at Zepher are proud to finally reveal our secret project.
-We started this late in 2182, and it is finally done – an ARC-150 class racing craft.
+We started this late in 2182, and it is finally done – an ARC-150 class racing ship.

 Our Zepher ZX represents a new direction for our company.
 No longer are we limiting ourselves to civil development; we’re expanding our boundaries with this announcement.
-We’ve put our heart and soul into making a fully-fledged racing division and our ZX is the most advanced craft we’ve produced yet – it even holds the lowest drag coeffecient of all ships on track, thanks to our construction tech.
-Of course, the craft is designed in typical Zepher styling; and our upcoming Prototype model craft is set to take our design philosophy even further, and solidify our new position as a solid racing team.
+We’ve put our heart and soul into making a fully-fledged racing division and our ZX is the most advanced ship we’ve produced yet – it even holds the lowest drag coeffecient of all ships on track, thanks to our construction tech.
+Of course, the ship is designed in typical Zepher styling; and our upcoming Prototype model is set to take our design philosophy even further, and solidify our new position as a solid racing team.

 And of course, a special greeting to all our wonderful Zepher fans – get ready for a new age.
 We’ve arrived.